Mrs Veronica Cook

 Counsellor & DBT Group Facilitator

 Grace holds a Bachelor of Health Sciences and Masters of Management and joins Lighthouse after an extensive career in the health/ medical industry.
 She holds qualifications in nursing, midwifery & mothercraft, and has over 25 years' experience in the Pharmaceutical industry having worked in sales, marketing and training for Wyeth, Bayer, Pfizer and Parke-Davis.
 Grace has undertaken a Graduate Diploma in Counselling with the Australian College of Applied Psychology (ACAP) to re-train and pursue her goal of working as a Counsellor.
 Grace is trained in Dialectical Behaviour Therapy (DBT) and co-facilitates the Lighthouses' DBT informed skills training group therapy program.
 Grace has interests in working with adults across the lifespan, and employing therapy approaches such as person-centred counselling, elements of Cognitive-Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), grief and loss work and Motivational Interviewing (MI) with clients.
-Grace consults from our Campbelltown rooms.
+Grace is The Lighthouse Practice Manager and facilitates DBT groups.

 Psychologists at Lighthouse have all received tertiary qualifications at University, are all registered with the Australian Health Practitioner Regulation Agency (AHPRA) and eligible to provide services under Medicare Australia.
 All Psychologists practice according to the ethics and standards set by the Australian Psychological Society (APS).